The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 10 Things We've Learned About Love As A Full-Time Travel Couple

-Steripen — Save money and avoid adding more plastic to the Earth–a SteriPen is a win/win.
-We’ve used ours in more than a dozen countries over the years, including all throughout Mexico and Central America, and never gotten sick from the water.
+We’ve used our Steripen in more than a dozen countries over the years, including throughout Latin America, and never gotten sick from the water.

 photo of yellow and red church in nicaragua, white and red text reads "how to spend 2 weeks in nicaragua"